PattenUniversityOnlineEducation/slate/source/index.html.md

   -H "Authorization: Bear <token>"
 ```

-This endpoint enroll a new student.
+This endpoint enrolls a new student.

 ### HTTP Request